illuminator3/math/README.md

 # math, an integer-only functional programming language

-The docs can be found at https://illuminator3.github.io/math/ (UNDER CONSTRUCTION)
+The docs can be found at https://illuminator3.github.io/math/